TWO: BURNS(ES) AND HEDGES(ES)

 lived in Dayton OH (at 26 S. Horton in 1900, then 126 Garfield in 1910, then

-after husband's death with son Monte's family at 48 Simms); died Nov.
-16, 1923 and was buried in Dayton's Shiloh Cemetery
+after husband's death with son Monte's family at 48 Simms); died aged 65 of a

-Medway (of whom see more in
+Medway OH; about whom see more in

-Chapter S-4)
+Chapter S-4

-* Clara M. Burns
+* Clara M. Burns: born July 15,

 Samuel F. Hart (Dec.
-30, 1860—May 29, 1934) on Nov.
+3/30, 1860—May 29, 1934) on May/Nov.
 20, 1889 and had two children††;

 * Lenna Burns: born June 5,

-1863 in Medway; married woodworker/stockkeeper Frank L. Gustin (Mar.
-22, 1859—May
+1863 in Medway; married yardmaster/woodworker/machinist/stockkeeper Frank LeRoy Gustin

 14, 1941) on June 1, 1887 and had two children‡‡; worked as a